CybersecurityWeb Security

 Modern application architecture operates entirely on Application Programming Interfaces (APIs).
 Whether it is a React Single Page Application (SPA), an iOS mobile app, or a Server-to-Server microservice, data flows through your API.
 Due to their foundational importance, APIs have become the primary target for malicious actors.

 An unsecured API is equivalent to leaving the master key to your database hanging on the front door.
-Below, we break down actionable practices for developers to harden their endpoints against modern threats.
+This 1,500+ word guide provides a practical framework for hardening your endpoints against modern, silicon-powered threats.

 How to Protect APIs from Attacks: Quick Answer